Friday, May 10, 2019

 Unlike the magazine, this movie doesn't parody anything really aside from life at a Military Academy.
 It could have taken a much larger jab at school life, or the military.
 Instead, it chose to create a bunch of typical teenage shenanigans with very little creativity to try and make it memorable and hilarious.

-And in true Mad fashion, they had a parody of their own movie.
-In Mad #218, the writers presented "Throw Up the Academy."
+In true MAD fashion, they came up with a parody of their own movie.
+In MAD #218, the writers presented "Throw Up the Academy."

 To the magazine staff's credit, the parody comic was cut short as it covered only two pages since the writers thought the movie was so bad, it didn't deserve an entire spoof.
 The writers also published a note that jokingly claimed the entire staff quit as the movie was that bad.